Dan Gertler: International Diamond Industries-Congo (IDI-Congo)

 After gaining experience with purchasing and marketing artisanally mined diamonds from the DRC, Gertler started negotiations to establish a partnership with the Societé Minière de Bakwanga (MIBA), a DRC state-controlled diamond mine operator.
 Through his friendship with the young Joseph Kabila, Gertler was introduced to his father Laurent Kabila, then-president of the Democratic Republic of the Congo (DRC), in 2000.

 From September 2000 through April 2001, Gertler had the sole right to buy "all diamonds produced in territory under the control of the Congolese Government", for which he had paid Kabila $20 million.
 He ran a quasi "comptoir" in the DRC with International Diamond Industries-Congo (IDI-Congo), the affiliate of his Israeli firm, IDI-Diamonds Industry.
 IDI-Congo received 70 percent of the profits and the Congolese Government received 30 percent, which included the state diamond producer, MIBA, and all diamonds sold by private businesses.
 The deal was to "regulate and certify the origins of its diamonds under new UN requirements intended to weed out blood diamonds" and diamond smuggling.
 Even with the IDI-Congo monopoly offering below-market prices for diamonds, the Congo received a greater percentage of diamond revenues than before the monopoly was in place.

-A report by the mines auditing service at the mines ministry was harshly critical of IDI-Congo's diamond export monopoly.
-The IDI deal was haunted by allegations that Israelis had arrangements to train Congolese security forces in brutal techniques, as they had under Mobutu Sese Seko, and that IDI was buying diamonds from UNITA.
-Also, by paying below the market price, IDI encouraged smuggling into the Republic of the Congo (Brazzaville).

 After Laurent Kabila's assassination in January 2001, Gertler briefly lost influence in the Congo.
 In April 2001, Laurent's son and successor, Joseph Kabila, revoked IDI's monopoly.
 DRC diamond producers shut out of the IDI monopoly had been unhappy with the monopoly, and the International Monetary Fund had encouraged the country to liberalize the diamond industry.
 Gertler soon managed to reestablish a relationship with Joseph Kabila, becoming increasingly close socially, to the point that, in 2006, Kabila invited him to his wedding.

 By 2009, DGI group was one of the largest wholesale distributors of rough and polished diamonds in the world.
 The group spans mining, manufacturing and sales operations.